jgarc172/computations/basic-computations.md

 N[3] is 8
 N[4] is 2
 ```
-It is a convention in many programming languages to have arrays elements start with the index value of 0.
+It is a convention in many programming languages to have list or array elements start with the index value of 0.
 Such that the values will be referenced as follows:
 ```
 N[0] is 3
 N[1] is 5